jlevon/blog/content/posts/github-prs.md

 There is an annoying thing here though: because of that squash during the merge to `main`, `git`, and Github, needs you to merge `main` back into the commit history of the PR that just changed bases.
-Often, this can be done without issues, if you actually made changes to the same lines as the base PR did, when you merge `main` in, you'll get conflicts.
-But in fact, because you *always* want the state of the current PR, you can always trivially choose the PR's version in resolving the conflicts.
+If you already merged the parent PR, you can always do `git merge -Xours master` to fix this, since there shouldn't be any actual diff difference between the PR branch diffs as a whole, and what was merged to master.
+Or, if you didn't merge in the parent PR, you'll need a normal `git merge master`.

 I would love all this to have some tooling: something that lets me do everything on my local stacked branches, automate merges up, keep track of